a-h-b/dadasnake/README.md

 ```
 At this point, you have all the scripts you need to run the workflow using snakemake, and you'd just need to get some data and databases (see point 8).
 If you want to use the **comfortable dadasnake wrapper**, follow the points 2-6.

-2) Adjust the file VARIABLE_CONFIG to your requirements:
+2) Adjust the file VARIABLE_CONFIG to your requirements (have a tab between the variable name and your setting):
 * SNAKEMAKE_VIA_CONDA - set this to true, if you don't have snakemake in your path and want to install it via conda.
 Leave empty, if you don't need an additional snakemake.
 * LOADING_MODULES - insert a bash command to load modules, if you need them to run conda.
 Leave empty, if you don't need to load a module.
 * SUBMIT_COMMAND - insert the bash command you'll usually use to submit a job to your cluster to run on a single cpu for a few days.
 You only need this, if you want to have the snakemake top instance running in a submitted job.
-You also have the option to run it on the frontend via tmux.
-Leave empty, if you want to use the frontend version.
-You need to have [tmux](https://github.com/tmux/tmux/wiki) installed.
+You alternatively have the option to run it on the frontend via tmux.
+Leave empty, if you want to use this frontend version and have [tmux](https://github.com/tmux/tmux/wiki) installed.
 * SCHEDULER - insert the name of the scheduler you want to use (currently `slurm` or `uge`).
-This determines the cluster config given to snakemake, e.g. the cluster config file for slurm is config/slurm.config.yaml
+This determines the cluster config given to snakemake, e.g. the cluster config file for slurm is config/slurm.config.yaml .
+Also check that the settings in this file is correct.
+If you have a different system, contact us ( https://github.com/a-h-b/dadasnake/issues ).
 * MAX_THREADS - set this to the maximum number of cores you want to be using in a run.
 If you don't set this, the default will be 50.
 Users can override this setting at runtime.
+* NORMAL_MEM_EACH - set the size of the RAM of one core of your normal copute nodes (e.g. 8G).
+If you're not planning to use dadasnake to submit to a cluster, you don't need to set this.
+* BIGMEM_MEM_EACH - set the size of the RAM of one core of your bigmem (or highmem) compute nodes.
+If you're not planning to use dadasnake to submit to a cluster or don't have separate bigmem nodes, you don't need to set this.
+* BIGMEM_CORES - set this to the maximum number of bigmem cores you want to require for a task.
+Set to 0, if you don't have separate bigmem nodes.
+You don't need to set this, if you're not planning to use dadasnake to submit to a cluster.
+* LOCK_SETTINGS - set this to true, if you don't want users to choose numbers and sizes of compute nodes at run time.
+If you're not planning to use dadasnake to submit to a cluster, you don't need to set this.
+Setting LOCK_SETTINGS  makes the workflow slightly less flexible, as all large data sets will be run with the maximum number of bigmem nodes you set up here (see big_data settings below).
+On the other hand, it can be helpful, if you're setting up dadasnake for inexperienced users or have only one possible setting anyhow.
+If you're not locking, it's advised to set useful settings in the config/config.default.yaml file for normalMem, bigMem, and bigCores.

 3) Decide how you want to run dadasnake, if you let it submit jobs to the cluster:
 Only do one of the two: